lhtreis/Bank-Loan-Default-Prediction-Hackathon-/README.md

 ## 6.0 Conclusion

 This project is not yet finished.
 So far, the accuracy of the implemented ML models is not acceptable.
-For some algorithms there is a overfitting (XGBClassifier) while for others there is a underfitting (SVC).
+For some algorithms there is a overfitting (XGBClassifier, RandomForestClassfier, LGBMClassifier) while for others there is a underfitting (SVC, LogisticRegression, KNeighborsClassifier).
 This project made it possible to learn and experience some tools and processes, such as: cross validation, label encoding, variable scaling and ML models hyperparametrs tuning.

 ## 7.0 Next steps: